 Advance-purchase tickets are suggested, but not required.
 Same-day, walk-up tickets may be purchased at the Visitor Center whenever you choose to visit us during operating hours.

 Print your own Museum Guide before you visit: download the PDF.

-Architect and exhibition designer Wendy Evans Joseph provides an early look at the National Building Museum’s new Visitor Center.
+Architect and exhibition designer Wendy Evans Joseph provides an early look at the Museum’s new Visitor Center.
 The three-gallery space includes a ticketing desk and information room, which features a wall of artifacts from our permanent collection, as well as two installations that showcase the importance of the built environment.
-The Visitor Center will be available to experience when the Museum reopens in 2021.
+Recorded December 2020.

-Due to Covid-19, new safety procedures and guidelines are in place to provide a safe and pleasant experience for visitors and for staff.
+Safety procedures and guidelines are in place to provide a safe and pleasant experience for visitors and for Museum staff.

 Face Covering or Mask Required.
 Visitors age 6 and older are required to wear face coverings at all times.
 Face coverings are also strongly recommended for visitors between the ages of 2 and 6, per CDC guidelines.

 Maintain a Safe Social Distance.
 Please keep a safe distance of 6 feet or more from other people.
 There will be social-distancing signage and directions throughout the Museum and the Shop.

 Wash or Sanitize Hands.
 Hand-sanitizing stations are available throughout the building, including the Museum Shop.

 Do Not Enter If Ill.
 We are asking all visitors who are sick or feel unwell to please stay home.

 Thank you for your cooperation!